-At the heart of the M.S. in Biotechnology Program are the professional relationships you develop with other students, staff, faculty and industry leaders, and the over 400 program alumni —the “Biotech Badger” community.
-They begin as students and continue after graduation with the program serving as an ongoing networking conduit and lasting source of professional support.
+Professional relationships are at the heart of the M.S. in Biotechnology Program.
+As a student, you build your professional network by getting to know other students, staff, faculty and industry leaders, and the over 400 program alumni —the “Biotech Badger” community.
+Connections grow as students and continue after graduation with the program serving as an ongoing networking conduit and lasting source of professional support.

 Students and alumni are offered free or discounted attendance to annual scientific gatherings, including:

 - BioForward’s Wisconsin Biohealth Summit

 These opportunities enable people to enrich their professional networks by engaging with the most active researchers and leaders in the biotechnology industry.
 The program also hosts regular private social and professional networking events exclusively for students and alumni to stay connected.

 It’s estimated that 70% to 80% of all jobs are never posted and up to 80% of positions filled are done so through a professional network [*].

 The M.S. in Biotechnology Program understands a primary reason people choose this degree is for career advancement.
 The program prepares you with the cross-functional skills for leadership and greater responsibility in the biotech industry, and helps you find those hidden career opportunities only available through a diverse and extensive professional network.

 With over 20 years of graduates, the M.S. in Biotechnology student and alumni network includes over 450 people who share an ambition to make impactful contributions to the biotech industry, their employers, and the colleagues with whom they work.